Multi-Agent Actor-Critics in Autonomous Cyber Defense: Conclusion

 \section{Conclusion}

-We explored both A2C and PPO in partially observable multi-agent cooperative setting.
-We demonstrated both algorithms can effectively learn from the interactions with the simulated environment through both IL and CTDE paradigms.
+We explored both A2C and PPO in partially observable multi-agent cooperative setting in cyber defense systems.
+Previous studies are more focused on value-based which is lack of scalability, Our work explored policy-based algorithms.
+Policy-based algorithms provide a solution which is more scalable.
+We provided detailed implementation of both MAAC, MAPPO, IAC and IPPO.
+We demonstrated both A2C and PPO can effectively learn from the interactions with the simulated environment through both IL and CTDE paradigms.
 MAPPO performs similarly in both training paradigms.
 AC performs better in CTDE than in IL.
 This is due to the less frequently interactions among the agents.
 In summary, we conclude both algorithms can learn efficiently in the multi-agent settings.

 \ifCLASSOPTIONcompsoc